 Three other recognition awards were established in the 1970s: the Dr. Irvin L. “Click” Cowger RBI Award, the Rawlings Big Stick Award and the Bob Feller pitching awards.
 All recognize strong performances in the regional and national tournaments.

 Over the years, plenty of other major corporations have joined Gatorade in sponsoring Legion Baseball.
 In the 1940s, Ford Motor Co. dealers supplied uniforms for local teams.
-Diamond Sports recently signed on as a sponsor, and Baseball Factory has agreed to scout Legion players with big-league aspirations.
+Diamond Sports signed on as a sponsor in the late 1980’s.
+In 2011 the company began underwriting the All-Tournament Team Scholarship.

 Naturally, Legion Baseball’s alumni base includes some of the sport’s most recognizable names.
 Yogi Berra played for Fred W. Stockholm Post 245 in St. Louis and was once quoted as saying it was the most fun he ever had.
 Ted Williams suited up for a post in San Diego.
-Frank Robinson led his Oakland, Calif., team to the only back-to-back national championships in program history.
-Current Yankees slugger Mark Teixeira played in the league’s 1997 World Series.
+Frank Robinson led his Oakland, California team to the first back-to-back national championships in 1949 and 1950.
+Five other teams have achieved that status since then, the most recent Post 56 of Idaho Falls, Idaho in 2019 and 2021.
+Retired Yankees slugger Mark Teixeira played in the league’s 1997 World Series.
 Babe Ruth was too old to join when Legion Baseball started, but he spent the final years of his life promoting the program as its director of operations.
-Other prominent players include Ryne Sandberg, Roy Campanella, Dusty Baker, Albert Pujols, Greg Maddux and Chipper Jones.
+Other prominent players include Ryne Sandberg, Roy Campanella, Dusty Baker, Albert Pujols, Greg Maddux, Chipper Jones and Ivan Rodriguez.